WoodyLinwc/Leetcode-Review/README.md

 1. Add more problem types by modifying the `validTypes` array in `leetcode.js`
 2. Pre-populate the JSON files with more problems
 3. Modify the display format in the `getRandomProblem` function
+4. Add your own solutions to the `problems/` directory following the naming convention
+   - Problem titles are converted to filenames by making them lowercase and replacing spaces/special characters with underscores
+   - For example, "Two Sum" becomes `two_sum.js`

 ## Example